Tomoki-Goda/Saturation-Model/README.md

 it is a folder for the project on the GBW/ BGK models.
 Written by Tomoki Goda
-Most functions are in Function dir..
+Most functions are in "Function".

 To use one needs to write "control.h", in which control macros are defined. default values of them can be found in the file "control-default.h"